You’ve probably thought long and hard about the ways in which you might want to transition.

 If a cisgender person reads you as trans, they may become hostile and express transphobia in devastating ways.

-It’s been great that we have seen an increase in trans visibility in the recent past, but it’s not always something that everyone’s prepared for on a daily basis.
+It’s been great that we have seen an increase in trans visibility in recent years, but it’s not always something that everyone’s prepared for on a daily basis.

 Tips For Training Your Voice For Transgender Men